Leasey.AI

 Gather professional photos (15–25 high-quality images minimum)

-Research comparable rents in specific Jacksonville neighborhood
+Research comparable rents in your specific Jacksonville neighborhood

 Prepare detailed property description highlighting location advantages